manuelanzali/Project4/README.md

 ![image](https://github.com/user-attachments/assets/3f42a85f-fa57-491a-91c9-38aed6451892)

-## What's next:
+## What's next?

-It would be interesting to study if there is an effect of Sunshine Hours on Happiness values globally.
+We thought it would be interesting to study if there is an effect of Sunshine Hours on Happiness values globally.

 ![image](https://github.com/user-attachments/assets/cfc86441-e9e8-4d0e-a9c2-20cdf8053f87)

 ## Citations